JessicaUppal/deep-learning/README.md

 3. **Summary**: Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and explain your recommendation.

-___
-© 2021  Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.